Seasons Change - But Companies Are Up to Their Old Tricks...

 Workers, Know Your Rights: Discrimination Suits Mounting

 The United States has a long and complex history of anti-discrimination legislation.
 But over the years, the country has built a robust system of laws designed to protect you from losing your job because of your race, gender, orientation, family life, religion, age, disability or national origin.
 When employers break these laws and illegally discriminate against workers, there is a system in place to fight back.
 There’s also a lot of confusion, though, and many people can feel overwhelmed or unsure if they’ve even been discriminated against.
 Now, ClassAction.org has a number of pages that can help.
 Our disability and chronic Illness page explains the rights of workers who may have been fired because of their health or disability.
 Our pregnancy and wrongful termination page covers women who have lost their jobs because they were pregnant, while our gender discrimination and sexual harassment pages cover workers who have been fired because of their sex/gender or who were forced to quit or were fired following harassment at work.
 We also have pages covering age discrimination, sexual orientation discrimination, religious discrimination, and racial or ethnic discrimination.
-And, as always, if you have any questions, you can always get in touch using the form on our website.

 Our settlements page is always being updated.
 Have you checked to see if you're covered by any open settlements?
 You can also check out the latest settlements as they happen by following us on Twitter.